4 seaside city breaks for foodies

-Discover three of the best seaside cities for a bargain Mediterranean beach break, with affordable luxe hotels, top-notch seafood and award-winning wine.
+Discover four of the best seaside cities for a bargain Mediterranean beach break, with affordable luxe hotels, top-notch seafood and award-winning wine.

 Best for... an affordable five-star foodie break on the Adriatic

-Start the day with some shopping.
 Just south of central Stradun boulevard, explore the web of streets flanked by family-run grocery stores and visit the Old Town’s open-air market.
 This is where to stock up on such picnic fare as pungent olives and oil from the island of Brac, big wheels of local bread, vines of unevenly-shaped, flavour-packed tomatoes, and sharp, salty sheep’s cheese from the island of Pag.
-Bring an empty water bottle to fill up with locally made wine – it costs pennies and will make an indulgent complement to your picnic booty.
+Bring an empty water bottle to fill up with affordable, locally made wine.

-Next, hit the beach.
-Hop on one of the regular harbour ferries and ride for 15 minutes (or hire a sea kayak) to Lokrum island.
-Swim just as the sun gets punishing, and (if you don’t have a picnic in hand), have a seafood feast at Lacroma.
+Take a harbour ferry and ride for 15 minutes (or hire a sea kayak) to Lokrum island.
+Swim just as the sun gets punishing and have a seafood feast at Lacroma.
 A shellfish platter for two costs £22.50, best paired with a local graševina white wine (around £3 per glass).
-Or, closer to the Old Town, kick back under the olive trees at Villa Ruza, a waterfront restaurant set in a 1930s mansion that serves artfully presented cocktails and Dalmatian seafood dishes, with veggies drawn from neighbouring kitchen gardens.
+Or kick back under the olive trees at Villa Ruza, a waterfront restaurant set in a 1930s mansion that serves artfully presented cocktails and Dalmatian seafood dishes, with veggies drawn from neighbouring kitchen gardens.
 Two courses from £20.

 To learn all about Croatian wine – which includes some of the world’s oldest varieties – the Pelješac Peninsula’s vineyards and agritourism restaurants are about an hour away.
 In the Old Town, Dvino offers tastings from introductory flights to more expert sessions focusing on a specific Croatian grape (from £6.50).

 For a light evening bite, Pink Shrimp, Villa Ruza’s casual street-food offshoot, serves shrimp-focused tapas (£3.50).
 The tempura prawn on shredded courgette is the standout.
-Or try shellfish maki and freshly farmed oysters from the local Mali Ston beds at Bota Oyster & Sushi Bar, set on a terrace near the cathedral (dishes from £5).
-For a more involved evening meal, Azur serves a Med-Asian menu including Adriatic fish laksa and delicate meatballs in coconut broth (mains from £8).
+Or try shellfish maki and freshly farmed oysters from the local Mali Ston beds at Bota Oyster & Sushi Bar (dishes from £5).
+Azur serves a Med-Asian menu including Adriatic fish laksa and delicate meatballs in coconut broth (mains from £8)

-The recently renovated Hotel Excelsior, set in a villa dating back to 1913, is a worthwhile indulgence, notable for its hilltop location, sublime indoor-outdoor dining and drinking spots with sea and Old Town views, private beach, and spa with Turkish-Roman baths.
+How to do it: The recently renovated Hotel Excelsior is a worthwhile indulgence with a private beach and spa with Turkish-Roman baths.
 Doubles from £120, including breakfast.

 Best for... a classy, seafood-focused break on the Costa del Sol

 Since the opening of the Picasso and Pompidou galleries and an arty reworking of the industrial port, this undersung Spanish city is no longer just a gateway to the Costa.
-Its elegant 19th-century buildings and palm-fringed boulevards once again look uninterrupted onto the waterfront, where a boardwalk now links Malaga’s shiny new marina with a string of bays stretching 21km to the south.
-Tourist numbers have boomed, but the city remains seductively Spanish and local cuisine, some of which has new international flair, remains affordable.
+The city remains seductively Spanish and local cuisine, some of which has new international flair, remains affordable.
 Spain can spell trouble for veggies but brunch at Recyclo Bike Café has plant-focused options (from £2.60), with locally grown avocado, sunny juices and a fun, eco-hipster scene.

 Mercado Central de Atarazanas (Calle Atarazanas, 10) still has a soaring 14th-century façade from its previous incarnation as a Moorish shipyard, plus fresh fish stalls, tapas stands, and seasonal fruit.
 Take home summer’s sweet brevas figs, and small, succulent pears, perfect with a local cabra malagueña goat’s cheese.

-Malaga’s hotels haven’t yet multiplied to match the tourist boom.
-Beyond Airbnbs, a unique five-star is Gran Hotel Miramar in the beachy east of the town.
-This sparkling white, recently revamped 1920s royal villa is home to knockout sea-view restaurant Príncipe de Asturias, a lovely pool, a rooftop terrace with maxi coastal vistas, and an opulent Moorish-tinged lobby that’s begging for an Agatha Christie movie shoot.
+How to do it: Beyond Airbnbs, a unique five-star is Gran Hotel Miramar in the beachy east of the town.
 Great-value standard rooms start from £157, which includes a generous Mediterranean breakfast.

 Best for... traditional eats and a modern port setting

 Start with a fritto misto of chickpea sticks, herby dough balls, fried creamy béchamel with pieces of vegetables, tripe, courgette flowers, and gattafin pasta filled with cheese and herbs.
-The artichokes and courgette flower work particularly well, fried in extra virgin olive oil – salty, crisp and delicious.
-Follow with veal ravioli, made with chickpea flour, the classic gnocchi di patate made with Il Genovese’s award-winning pesto, or the standout polpette genovesi di Cabannina e fonduta di Cabannina (meatballs in a creamy cheese sauce).
+The artichokes and courgette flower work particularly well, fried in extra virgin olive oil.
+Follow with veal ravioli, the classic gnocchi di patate, or the standout polpette genovesi di Cabannina e fonduta di Cabannina.

 Opposite, the buzzing Mercato Orientale covered market has fresh local fish, veggies, meat, pulses and spices piled high for local consumption, and is well worth a visit for the atmosphere and photos alone.
 Graze on Genoa’s street food (fried fish, farinata, fried courgettes and torte – open, thin-crust vegetable pies made to recipes that predate the Romans) from backstreet sciamadde and friggitorie take-out shops, most of which have been around for centuries.
 You’ll find plenty concentrated along Sottoripa, the medieval covered lane opposite the Old Port.